CodingLawyersClub/fundamentals/README.md

 }
 ```

 Try compressing the page by draggin chrome thinner and thinner.
 See how the Boxes are adjusting.
-From the widest up, each box will take up 1/4 of the page.
+At the page's widest, each box will take up 1/4 of the page.
 Then from the middle to the widest each Box will take up 1/2 the page.
 Finally, at the smallest each Box will take up a full page width.
 Your page should look something like this when fully compressed:
 ![Responsive Box](https://s3.amazonaws.com/clc-images/ResponsiveBox.png)

 You can add padding to each box with `p`.
 The padding will just give it extra fluff.
 Try adding `p={10}` to each Box.